-Our lab combines bioinformatics, high-throughput genetics and biochemistry to explores the molecular basis and the evolution of phage-bacteria interactions.
+Our lab combines bioinformatics, high-throughput genetics and biochemistry to explore the molecular basis and the evolution of phage-bacteria interactions.

 Our funding